udzura/slides/rubykaigi2025/script.md

 Thank you very much for listening.

 And a final digression: this is a haiku about Sakura and a hangover.
-It's by the founder of modern haiku-style poetry, Masaoka Shiki, who was from Matsuyama.
+It's a work by the founder of modern haiku-style poetry, Masaoka Shiki, who was from Matsuyama.
-Let's enjoy the final day's drink ups, for those who love drinks!
+Let's enjoy the final day's drink ups, for those who love drinks, with respect to Shiki!